EnterDAO/LandWorks-protocol/Whitepaper.md

 ## Governance

-The protocol will be governed by a DAO.
+The protocol will be governed by EnterDAO.
 Governance operations such as changing the rent protocol fee, upgrading the protocol contracts, adding support for new Metaverses or simply introducing new features in the protocol, will be executed and applied by the EnterDAO after a governance poll passes.

 ## Stakeholders